59th Academy Awards: Ceremony information

 Determined to revive interest surrounding the awards and reverse declining ratings, the Academy hired Samuel Goldwyn Jr. in November 1986 to produce the telecast for the first time.
 The following March, Goldwyn announced that comedian Chevy Chase, actress and Academy Award winner Goldie Hawn, and actor and Best Original Screenplay nominee Paul Hogan would share co-hosting duties for the 1987 ceremony.
 Actor Robin Williams was initially named a co-host, but he was forced to withdraw from emceeing duties due to his commitment toward his role in the upcoming film Good Morning, Vietnam.

 One of the biggest priorities for Goldwyn was to shorten the length of the show to at least three hours or less.
-In view of his goal, he told reporters regarding winner's acceptance speeches, "We are actually going to give them 45 seconds.
+In view of his goal, he told reporters regarding the winners' acceptance speeches, "We are actually going to give them 45 seconds.
 The light (next to the camera) will start blinking at 45 seconds and go red at 55 seconds.
-After one minute we will either cut to a commercial or go to something else.
+After one minute, we will either cut to a commercial or go to something else.
 We've also asked multiple winners to flip a coin and pick a spokesman."
 Furthermore, instead of each Best Original Song nominee being performed separately, all five songs were performed as part of a musical number featuring actress Bernadette Peters singing brief introductions to each one.
 Although Goldwyn attempted to move the Documentary and Short Film Categories to a separate ceremony from the broadcast, the AMPAS Board of Governors refused to do so.

 Several other people were involved with the production of the ceremony.
-Oscar-winning costume designer Theoni V. Aldredge was hired as fashion consultant for the awards ceremony and supervised a "fashion show" segment showcasing the five nominees for Best Costume Design.
+Oscar-winning costume designer Theoni V. Aldredge was hired as a fashion consultant for the awards ceremony and supervised a "fashion show" segment showcasing the five nominees for Best Costume Design.
 Lionel Newman served as musical director and conductor for the ceremony.
 Actors Dom DeLuise, Pat Morita, and Telly Savalas performed the song "Fugue for Tinhorns" from the musical Guys and Dolls at the start of the ceremony.